aosirisj/english-nal/README.md

 ## Notes

 - If you want to change folder names, versions, or use other models, change paths in traduccion.pl
-- Parsed dependencies can be seen in /traduccion/parsed/parsed.txt.
+- Parsed dependencies can be seen in /traduccion/parsed/parsed.txt and sometimes can be a little off.
 You can change these dependencies if necessary.
 After rectifying the dependencies, use predicate _crear\_juicios(J)_ instead of _traduccion(S, J)_.
-- Names of some predicates are written in Spanish (traduccion, crear_juicios, lemas, etc).
+- The names of some predicates are written in Spanish (traduccion, crear_juicios, lemas, etc).

 ## Contributing